dangpvo/FuginaShop-React-Ecommerce/README.md

-# FuginaShop - React E-commerce
+# **FuginaShop - React E-commerce (Frontend Only)**

-🚀 **FuginaShop** is a modern e-commerce web application built with **React.js**.
+🚀 **FuginaShop** is a modern e-commerce web application built with **React.js**, focusing only on the frontend.
 It provides a seamless shopping experience with product filtering, sorting, and a user-friendly interface.

 ## ✨ Features

 - 🛍️ Product listing with categories & subcategories
 - 🔍 Search, filter, and sort products
 - 🛒 Shopping cart management
-- 💳 Checkout process
+- 💳 Checkout process (UI only)
 - 🎨 Responsive UI for mobile & desktop
 - 🚀 Fast performance with React